 The AENJ Advisory Council (AC) is comprised of New Jersey Art Educators who design and coordinate annual professional development events.
-The AC is comprised of representatives from each NJ region: South, Central and North and, each division: Elementary, Middle, and High School.
+The AC is comprised of representatives from each NJ region: South, Central, and North in addition to each division: Elementary, Middle, Secondary, Pre-Service, Higher Ed, Museum Ed.

 Each year AC designs a variety of professional development offerings, ranging from media-specific workshops, museum visits and forums that provide art educators with opportunities to engage with new topics, techniques, and strategies that impact art teachers, their students, and school art programs.

 2020-22 Advisory Council